jaloren/sglogger/README.md

 }

 ```

+Note you do not need and should avoid using the Rotate method if you are using the rotation policy.

 ##Supported Log Levels
 Note that like every other logger on the planet that supports levels (except golang's std lib, something i still can't quite believe), if the log level is set lower than the log level you have chosen to log at, then the event will not be logged.
 For example, if the log level is ERROR and the event is logged at WARNING, then the event is not logged.